Tioga & Glacier Point Roads Closed for the Winter

 Tens of thousands of volunteers across the Americas join together annually during the Christmas Bird Count.
 The event provides a full day to celebrate birds.
 Since 1932, Yosemite's participation has contributed more than 95,000 observations to the conservation event.

 The next Yosemite Christmas Bird Count is Dec.
-15, 2013.
+14, 2014.
 To attend the full-day event, bring binoculars, a field guide, lunch, plenty of warm clothes and sturdy shoes.
-A small fee typically exists to support the publication of count results in National Audubon Field Note, which will give the highlights of the International Christmas Bird Count.
 Plan to be outside all day, from around dawn to dusk.
 An annual compilation potluck dinner closes the day to allow participants to share Yosemite birding highlights.
 To participate, you must register in advance.
-Contact the Yosemite Christmas Bird Count Organizer, Sarah Stock, by e-mail or by phone at 209/379-1435.
+Contact the Yosemite Christmas Bird Count Organizer, Sarah Stock, by email or by phone at 209/379-1435.

 Did You Know?